deepjavalibrary/djl-serving/wlm/README.md

 # DJL Serving - WorkLoadManager

-The djl-serving serving can be divided into a frontend and backend.
+DJL Serving can be divided into a frontend and backend.
-The frontend is a [netty](https://netty.io/) webserver that manages incoming requests and operators the control plane.
+The frontend is a [netty](https://netty.io/) webserver that manages incoming requests and operates the control plane.
 The backend WorkLoadManager handles the model batching, workers, and threading for high-performance inference.

 For those who already have a web server infrastructure but want to operate high-performance inference, it is possible to use only the WorkLoadManager.